 5. GIGABYTE GeForce GTX 1650 Mini ITX OC

 - There is no back-plate on the graphics card

 - The graphics card is noisier than other editions

 Boost Core Clock: 1860 MHz | GPU Cores: 896 | Memory: 4GB GDDR5 | Memory Speed: 2000 MHz | Memory Bandwidth: 128 GB/s | Length: 5.98 Inches | No. of Fans: 1 | RGB Lighting: No | Graphics Outputs: 1 x HDMI, 2 x DisplayPort | Power Connectors: N/A | Maximum Nominal Power Consumption: 75W

-GIGABYTE GeForce GTX 1650 Mini ITX OC is the graphics card by Gigabyte which is targeted towards people who own mini-ITX cases.
-There is a fair improvement in the design of the graphics card from the previous generation ITX variants, who used an orange-colour theme.
-The fan of this graphics card is quite unique and offers improved airflow over the standard fans.
-The fan shroud of the graphics card provides a black-colour theme along with some white portion, which provides a good look overall.
+GIGABYTE GeForce GTX 1650 Mini ITX OC is a graphics card by Gigabyte which is targeted towards people who own mini-ITX cases.
+There is a fair improvement in the design of the graphics card from the previous generation ITX variants, which used an orange-color theme.
+The fan of this graphics card is unique and offers improved airflow over the standard fans.
+The fan shroud of the graphics card provides a black-color theme along with some white portion, which provides a good look overall.
 With the Aorus Utility, the parameters of the graphics card can be easily controlled and the GUI of the software feels very nice too.